FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-request.md

 The transaction ID is a SHA-256 hash of the entire transaction request.
 This can be useful for tracking the transaction on chain.
 To get the transaction ID, you can use the following method:

 <<< @/../../docs-snippets/src/guide/transactions/transaction-request.test.ts#transaction-request-7{ts:line-numbers}

+> **Note**: Any changes made to a transaction request will alter the transaction ID.
+Therefore, you should only get the transaction ID after all modifications have been made.